Increasing arc-connectivity by bounded- and fixed-size inversions: Preliminaries

 In this paper, digraphs may contain two arcs in opposite directions between the same pair of vertices, but no parallel arcs, while a {\it multidigraph} may contain both opposite and parallel arcs.
 A pair of opposite arcs between $u$ and $v$ is called a {\it digon} and is denoted by $\dig{u,v}$.
 A {\it simple arc} is an arc that does not belong to a digon.
 An {\it oriented graph} is a digraph without any digon.
 Let $D$ be a digraph.
 We say that an arc $a \in A(D)$ {\it links} two vertices $u,v \in A(D)$ if $a$ goes from $u$ to $v$ or $a$ goes from $v$ to $u$.
-If $a$ links two vertices $u$ and $v$, we say that $u$ and $v$ are the {\it endvertices} of $a$.
+If $a$ links two vertices $u$ and $v$, we say that $u$ and $v$ are the {\it endvertices} of $a$. {\it Reversing} an arc from a vertex $u$ to a vertex $v$ means replacing it by an arc from $v$ to $u$.
 The {\it underlying graph} $\UG(D)$ of $D$ is the multigraph obtained from $D$ by removing the orientations.
 Note that the underlying graph of $D$ contains two parallel edges between $u$ and $v$ whenever $\dig{u,v}$ is a digon of $D$.
 We say that $D$ is {\it $k$-edge-connected} if its underlying graph is.
 Further, $D$ is {\it $k$-arc-strong} if the removal of any set of at most $k-1$ arcs of $D$ yields a strongly connected digraph.
 Given a set of vertices $\emptyset \subsetneq S\subsetneq V(D)$, the set of arcs going from $S$ to $V(D)\setminus S$ is a {\it dicut}, and it is denoted by $\delta^+_D(S)$.
 Further, we use $\delta^-_D(S)$ for $\delta^+_D(V(D)\setminus S), d_D^+(S)$ for $|\delta^+_D(S)|$ and $d_D^-(S)$ for $|\delta^-_D(S)|$.
+Again, for a single vertex $v$, we use $d_D^+(v)$ and $d_D^-(v)$ for $d_D^+(\{v\})$ and $d_D^-(\{v\})$ respectively.
 Similarly to the undirected case, observe that $D$ is $k$-arc-strong if and only if all dicuts of $D$ have size at least $k$.
 For some $a\in A(D)$, {\it duplicating $a$} is the operation of adding another arc with the same tail and the same head as $a$.
 An oriented graph whose underlying graph is a complete graph is called a {\it tournament}.
-We use $\alpha(D)$ for $\alpha(UG(D))$.
+We use $\alpha(D)$ for $\alpha(\UG(D))$.

 Given two vertices $u,v \in V(D)$, we denote by $\lambda_D(u,v)$ the maximum number of pairwise arc-disjoint directed paths from $u$ to $v$.
 For a vertex $u$ and a set of vertices $Q$, we denote by $\lambda_{D}(u,Q)$ (resp. $\lambda_D(Q,u)$) the maximum number of pairwise arc-disjoint directed paths from $u$ to $Q$ (respectively from $Q$ to $u$).
 Given $Q\subseteq V(D)$, we say that $D$ is {\it $2$-arc-strong in} $Q$ if, for every pair of distinct vertices $u,v\in Q$, we have $\lambda_D(u,v) \geq 2$ and $\lambda_D(v,u)\geq 2$.